sarah-thomens/reactnd-project-myreads-starter/README.md

 ## Contributing

-This repository is the starter code for _all_ Udacity students.
-Therefore, we most likely will not accept pull requests.
+This repository is the completed MyReads project for Sarah Thomens for the Udacity React Class in the Google Nanodegree Program.
+Therefore, pull requests most likely will not be accepted.

-For details, check out [CONTRIBUTING.md](CONTRIBUTING.md).